swarm-game/swarm/TUTORIAL.md

 do, and the kinds of programs they can interpret, is restricted by what devices they have installed.
 In Creative mode you can do anything you like, including fabricate arbitrary items out of thin air using the `create` command.
+Also it will not hide unknown entities, as you can see in the World 16 above.

-To switch, highlight the world view panel, then hit the `m` key.
+To switch, highlight the world view panel, then hit the <kbd>M</kbd> key.

 Now go forth and build your swarm!